 The Discovery Rule

 The wrongful death statute of limitations countdown normally starts ticking on the day the victim dies.
 If the potential plaintiffs (relatives and financial dependents) do not learn of the cause of the victim’s death immediately, however, the countdown doesn’t begin until they actually learn the cause of death.
-Once the cause is ascertained, the clock begins to tick.
+Once the cause is determined, the clock begins to tick.

 Government Entity Defendant